Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 * B::CompilerPhase::Hook

-It may be useful to add support for these kinds of abilities somewhere in core perl, but this metaprogramming RFC does not seem to be the place for them.
+It may be useful to add support for these kinds of abilities somewhere in core perl, but this metaprogramming PPC does not seem to be the place for them.

 ## Open Issues